Registration to the Master of Science in Global Health

 - There is no standard length or style these letters should adopt.

-- For the letter of motivation we can only recommend, you express in which way this Master’s program in Global Health, integrates itself in your academic and professional career.
+- For the letter of motivation, we can only recommend, you express in which way this master’s program in Global Health, integrates itself in your academic and professional career.
 Why you’re interested and wish to work in this field.
 If pertinent, how Global Health plays, has played, or will play a role in your life and work.
-Try to keep it readable in terms of length, but do feel free to express yourself.
+Try to keep it reasonable in terms of length but do feel free to express yourself.

-- Yes, it is the same fee per semester for all Swiss and International students.
+- Yes, it is the same fee per semester for all Swiss and all international students.

 Are there other costs associated with the program?